freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-04.md

 ## Description
 <section id='description'>

-Commenting allows you to leave messages without affecting the output displayed to the end user.
+Commenting allows you to leave messages without affecting the browser display.
 It also allows you to make code inactive.
 A comment in HTML starts with `<!--`, contains any number of lines of text, and ends with `-->`.

 Add a comment above the `p` element with the text: "TODO: Add link to cat photos".
 For example the comment `<!-- TODO: Remove h1 -->` contains the text "TODO: Remove h1".